Lyonsclay/Promises.github.io/tutorial.md

 In order to use this service from your locally hosted code you have to be running a server, which is why I include the `simple_server.rb` in the [code](https://github.com/Lyonsclay/Promises-Promises.git) for this tutorial.
 This [Stack Overflow]((http://stackoverflow.com/a/5431823)) post offers other server options if you prefer.
 Running a server is also important for using the Google Maps API in the [Reverse Geocoding](#reverse_geocoding) chapter.

-In order to get location data from a device we use the asynchronous method `getCurrentPosition` which is called on the `navigator.geolocation` object and takes two callbacks `success` and `error`.
+To retrieve location data from a device we use the asynchronous method `getCurrentPosition` which is called on the `navigator.geolocation` object and takes two callbacks `success` and `error`.
 [Callbacks](http://javascriptissexy.com/understand-javascript-callback-functions-and-use-them/) are functions that you define and will get passed into a host function in order to be called after some operations.

 The Callback pattern is perhaps the most widely used design for asynchronous code.
 The essential mechanism of passing a function as another functions parameter is the fundamental way to interact with events that are non blocking.
 In fact, the first argument of [setTimeout](#asynchronous_code) can be considered a callback function for all intensive purposes.
 What's different is that `getCurrentPosition` takes an optional second callback, `error`, which is triggered if `getCurrentPosition` can't get geolocation data for the device it is running on.